-"Oh to be a pear tree--any tree in bloom! . . .
+"She was stretched on her back beneath the pear tree soaking in the alto chant of the visiting bees, the gold of the sun and the panting breath of the breeze when the inaudible voice of it all came to her" (11)."Oh to be a pear tree--any tree in bloom! . . .
 Looking, waiting, breathing short with impatience.
 Waiting for the world to be made" (11).

 A noted intellectual, anthropologist, and writer whose career began during the Harlem Renaissance, Zora Neale Hurston wrote Their Eyes Were Watching God in only seven weeks while in Haiti on a Guggenheim Fellowship.
 The novel, filled African American folklore, dialect, and poetry, tells the story of a young African American woman's quest for self.
 In the lines quoted above, Hurston uses the pear tree as a metaphor for the life her protagonist seeks.
 What is it that Janie sees as she lays under the pear tree?
 What is the voice that she hears?
 What connection do you see between Janie and the pear tree?
 What passages can you identify that reflect this metaphor?